Information literacy

 2556

 Dr. Barrie Olson earned her PhD in the English department (2012-2014), where she served as a Graduate Teaching Assistant (GTA) and held the role of Assistant Director of the Writing Center from 2010-2012).
 During these two years, Olson worked with both Writing Center Directors Drs.
 Mary Rosner and Bronwyn Williams.
 She discusses the transition between directors.
 One of Olson's projects, under Bronwyn's direction, was to help design the first dissertation writing retreat, which she calls "a labor of love," which she later attended as a participant.
 Olsen also describes her motivation to help create a blog for the writing center, with the goal of making the writing center more visible and approachable.
-In reminiscing about her experiences, she cites the Ekstrom third floor space as being called the "tree house," and formative professional relationships with other Assistant Directors Laura Detmering and Ashly Bender.
+In reminiscing about her experiences, she cites the Ekstrom Library third floor space as being called the "tree house," and formative professional relationships with other Assistant Directors Laura Detmering and Ashly Bender.
 In Olson's current role, as a director of an educational non-profit, she draws on her writing center work in understanding disciplinary genres to translate expectations for K-12 literacy educators.

 2561